vindecodex/clean-code-practices/naming-class.md

 - [x] Teacher
 - [x] Car

-> Class or Types represents as category so it's best to name them with nouns.
+> :gem: Class or Types represents as category so it's best to name them with nouns.

 ##### :no_entry_sign: Avoid verbs in naming a class